 On September 11, 2018, my dad’s life came to its conclusion.
 He was 87 years old and his health had been deteriorating for a few years.
 But while we knew it was coming sooner rather than later, his death felt abrupt.
 On September 22, 2018, just eleven days later my mother, at age 83, suddenly and unexpectedly slipped away as well.

 There.
 That’s the story in its barest essentials.
 The details leading up to their deaths, the emotions and experiences during that difficult time and its aftermath have been a labyrinth for me.
 Since my heart still can’t handle the story as a whole, I will share it in pieces.
-Since I am an inspirational writer and speaker, I’ll share what I have learned through the process in a way that emphasizes God’s faithfulness.
-I’ll also be sharing about how this impacts the pursuit of my purpose.
+My intention is to share it in a way that emphasizes God’s faithfulness.